-Five Good, Cheap Fixie Bikes Under $300 Reviews
+Five Good, Cheap Fixie Bikes for Under $300, Reviewed

 My 5 Picks: Best Fixed Gear Bikes for Below $300

-I'm writing this article to help anyone who is new to this type of bicycle and wants to get into riding one on the cheaper end of things.
+I'm writing this article to help anyone who is brand new to track and fixed gear bicycles and wants to get into riding one on the cheaper end of things.
 I'm going to take a look at a few of my favorites for under $300, and rate them based on their brand, ride-ability, materials and components involved, and overall ride experience.

 What Makes Up an Inexpensive Fixie